 - The chemical pollutants are the most common ones.
 It is the most resistant compared to others and is spread to the largest distances.
 It is subdivided into organic, inorganic, toxic, and non-toxic.

-- The organic is associated with the insertion of organic substances.
-They arrive from domestic, agricultural, and industrial pollution.
+- The organic water pollution is associated with the insertion of organic substances.
+They arrive from domestic, agricultural, and industrial water pollution.
 Then, the organic substances are decomposed by microorganisms and during this process the oxygen that has been dissolved is used up.

 - Oil and petroleum products.
 All components of petroleum are toxic to the marine organisms.
-The oil contamination changes the ratio between species and reduces their variety.
+The oil pollution changes the ratio between species and reduces their variety.

 - Other organic substances are faeces, waste from the leather, paper, dairy, cellulose industries, and others.

-The inorganic one is associated with the entering of mineral substances, chemical compounds, and toxic waste.
+The inorganic water pollution is associated with the entering of mineral substances, chemical compounds, and toxic waste.
 The biggest inorganic polluters are factories that produce metal, build machines, mine ores and coals; the factories that produce acids, building materials, and mineral fertilizers; logging companies, transport, etc.

-Physical is associated with the presence of the radioactive waste, heat, and others.
-The presence of radionuclides is the most dangerous even in very small amounts.
-They cause radioactive contamination.
+Physical water pollution is associated with the presence of the radioactive waste, heat, and others.
+The presence of radionuclide is the most dangerous even in very small amounts.
+They cause radioactive water pollution.

 The radioactive waste is thrown out by nuclear power plants, hospitals, factories working with radioactive materials, the armed forces, and so on.
 Heat as a polluter heats up the industrial ones which later become waste.
 This is the so-called thermal оне.
 The other way it happens is by the contact between tham.
 It can also have natural origins /heat waves/ and unnatural origins /from the industry when electricity is produced – hydroelectric power plants/.